 - Gone in 15 mins of sales due to very limited stock at limited store

-- Good warranty, but what are the odds that you kept your aldi receipt as the warranty?
+- Good warranty, but what are the odds that you still kept your aldi receipt for the warranty for 3 years?